 The Slippery Slope of “Should”

-There are instances when the question of whether or not you “should” have an idea about a renter’s illicit activities may be brought up.
-For example, if you know your tenant is self-employed ere your offer of a lease, there is some misperception about whether or not that means that you should have expected they would be doing that business in the rental home.
-Likewise, if your renter had been evicted for loud parties in the past, you may be held accountable since you should have checked with their previous landlord about it.
-Naturally, if you’ve completed due diligence and didn’t find any evidence of prior complications, that will increase your odds of avoiding liability.
+Likewise, if your renter had been evicted for boisterous parties in the past, you may be held accountable since you should have checked with their previous landlord about it.
+Without a doubt, if you’ve put in your due diligence and didn’t discover any evidence of past problems, that will heighten your chances of avoiding liability.

 Addressing the Problem

-The specific terms and language used in the lease is an important first step toward holding your tenants accountable for any nuisance or illicit activities.
-Simultaneously taking instant and proper action is also critical to keeping yourself from being sued by angry neighbors.
-Screening your renters carefully is another essential part of keeping yourself out of unwanted legal woes, as is carrying out consistent property assessments.
-At Real Property Management Metro, we do all of this for our Laurel property owners – and more.
-Would you like to learn more?
-Please contact us online or by phone at 443-718-9832 for more information.
+Surely and thoroughly screening your renters is another really important part of keeping yourself out of unwelcome legal trouble, as is carrying out regular property evaluations.
+At Real Property Management Metro, we do all this for our Laurel property owners – and more.
+Would you like to ascertain more?
+Remember to get in touch with us online or by phone at 410-290-3285 for more helpful information.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.